top of page

 Kito Kamili in studio smaller.jpg

-Kito Kamili - Live Band
+Kito Kamili - Music Fundamentals

 Pianist, vocalist, composer, songwriter, producer, and music teacher with over 30 years of professional experience.
 Based in the San Francisco Bay Area, performances include local, national, and international venues.